Woman getting her hair cut

 Direct Service Volunteer Opportunities

 Working directly with registered Hospice patients and their caregivers in our residences or in the community.
-All Direct Service Volunteer opportunities require certification in our comprehensive patient training program.
+All direct service volunteer opportunities require certification in our comprehensive patient training program.
 Must be 18 years of age or older.

 Patient Care Assistant